 2. Solder Mask

-Another common and necessary part of electronic component construction is solder mask.
-This is the typically green, lacquer-like coating that covers the copper layer of a PCB in between the solder pads where components are attached.
-This covering protects the copper traces that connect the components that populate the board from coming into contact with other metals and conductive material.
-This mask helps prevent solder bridges, solder jumpers and other issues that may lead to shorting and unreliability.
+Another common and necessary part of electronic component construction is the solder mask.
+This is the typical green, lacquer-like coating that covers the copper layer of a PCB in between the solder pads where components are attached.
+This covering protects the copper traces that connect the components that populate the board from coming into contact with other metals and conductive materials.
+This mask helps prevent solder bridges, solder jumpers, and other issues that may lead to shorting and unreliability.
 If the condition of the solder mask is not considered, however, then the conformal coating overtop may not be able to secure a consistent and reliable bond.
 This is usually the layer that has direct contact with the conformal coating and therefore is crucial to the adhesion process.

 3. Low Surface Energy